southpawriter02/circus/README.md

 # Dotfiles Flying Circus

 This repository contains my personal dotfiles and a comprehensive, automated installer for setting up a new macOS device.
-The installer is designed to be modular, idempotent, and safe.
+It is built upon the **Oh My Zsh** framework to provide a powerful, extensible, and community-maintained shell experience.

 ## Features

+*   **Framework-Based Shell:** Built on Oh My Zsh and features a custom `circus` plugin that cleanly encapsulates all custom aliases, functions, and environment variables.
+*   **Extensible CLI Platform:** Includes a custom `fc` command built on a clean plugin architecture.
+Adding new commands is as simple as creating a new executable file.
 *   **Role-Based Installation:** Use roles (`developer`, `personal`, `work`) to install different sets of applications and configurations for different machines.
 *   **Deep System Configuration:** Automates the configuration of the Finder, Dock, keyboard, and other system-level preferences.
 *   **Automated Security Hardening:** Automatically configures the macOS firewall, screen saver security, and other security settings for a safer default environment.
-*   **Secure Secrets Management:** Integrates with 1Password to securely fetch and deploy API tokens and other sensitive credentials into the macOS Keychain.
+*   **Secure Secrets Management:** Integrates with 1Password to securely fetch and deploy API tokens into the macOS Keychain.
 *   **Encrypted Backup & Restore System:** A powerful `fc sync` command to create an end-to-end encrypted backup of your applications and data.
 *   **Comprehensive Testing:** A full test suite using `bats-core` and `shellcheck` to ensure the reliability and security of the entire codebase.